Gamification

 What is FinTech gamification?

-FinTech gamification seeks to disrupt this perception by introducing game design elements that make using financial apps more easy, approachable, and even fun.
+FinTech gamification seeks to disrupt this perception by introducing game design elements that make using financial apps easier, approachable, and even fun.

 Imagine a scenario where budgeting becomes a game of strategy, or saving money is a challenge to overcome.
 By incorporating game-like features, FinTech apps can turn otherwise routine transactions into activities that users look forward to, making financial management not only efficient but also enjoyable.